obriencj/koji-smoky-dingo/docs/commands/bulk-untag-builds.rst

                                [--notify] [-v]
                                TAGNAME [NVR [NVR ...]]

- Quickly untag a large number of builds
+ Untag a large number of builds

  positional arguments:
    TAGNAME               Tag to unassociate from builds